fleetdm/fleet/.github/ISSUE_TEMPLATE/bug.md

 <!--
 Thanks for filing an issue!

-If this is a question or feature request, just delete everything here and write out the request, providing as much context as you can.
+Please provide as much context as you can about your use case.
 -->

 ### What version of `fleet` are you using (`fleet version --full`)?

 ### What operating system are you using?

+### If this is a UI issue: What browser are you using?

 ### What did you do?